xamarin/xamarin-macios/docs/website/mtouch-errors.md

 This is a warning informing that the current version of Xcode is not the recommended version of Xcode for this version of Xamarin.iOS.

-Please upgrade Xcode in order to ensure optimal behavior.
+Please upgrade Xcode to ensure optimal behavior.

 ### <a name="MT0080"/>MT0080: Disabling NewRefCount, --new-refcount:false, is deprecated.